-Yes you can dive the SS Yongala on your Open Water certification, as long as you have 6 logged dives.
+Yes, you can dive the SS Yongala on your Open Water certification, as long as you have 6 logged dives.
 Anyone with fewer than 15 logged dives will be required to do guided dives.
-A guide is $10 a dive.
+A shared guide is $20 a dive per person.
 This is mandatory due to the wreck being considered an advanced dive due to the depth and possibility of strong currents at this site.

 Are there cameras available for hire?

-Yes we have some hire cameras available on board.
-Please book in advance to avoid disappointment.
+Yes, some hire cameras are available on board, but please book in advance to avoid disappointment.

 What is your cancellation policy?

 - 0% with more than 14 days notice

 - 20% with 48 hours – 14 days notice

 - 100% with less than 48 hours notice